DmKam/100_Python_Challenges/README.md

 # Python_Challenges
-Python tasks from the most simple to more complicated, like a Fibonacci series or Pig Latin.
+Python tasks from the most simple to more complicated, like a Fibonacci series, Pig Latin, Morse decoder, etc.
 Constantly updated by new solwed cases from Codewar.